 Langston is a tiny town located in the state of Alabama.
 With a population of 270 people and just one neighborhood, Langston is the 367th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Langston is generally considered to be a blue-collar town.
-36.56% of the Langston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Langston, you'll notice that it is more blue-collar than most other communities in America.
+42.11% of Langston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Langston is a town of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Langston who work in office and administrative support (16.13%), sales jobs (12.90%), and healthcare (7.53%).
+There are especially a lot of people living in Langston who work in sales jobs (14.74%), office and administrative support (12.63%), and management occupations (9.47%).

 Another notable thing is that Langston is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.